cortexproject/cortex/docs/guides/caching.md

 ## Cortex Caching Options

-Cortex can use various different technologies for caching - Memcached, Redis or an in-processd FIFO cache.
+Cortex can use various different technologies for caching - Memcached, Redis or an in-process FIFO cache.
 The recommended caching technology for production workloads is [Memcached](https://memcached.org/).
 Using Memcached in your Cortex install means results from one process can be re-used by another.
 In-process caching can cut fetch times slightly and reduce the load on Memcached, but can only be used by a single process.